andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 right-left-right-left-right-left-right-left pivot
 right-left-right-left-right-left-right-left pivot

-right foot odds, left foot evens right foot odds, left foot evens right foot odds, left foot evens
+right-foot odds, left foot evens right-foot odds, left foot evens right-foot odds, left foot evens

 By the third time around I start to kind of get the hang of it.
 A slight glimmer of *y'know what? maybe I **can** do this*